microsoft/vscode-docs/api/extension-guides/notebook.md

 [NotebookContentProvider API Reference](https://github.com/microsoft/vscode/blob/e1a8566a298dcced016d8e16db95c33c270274b4/src/vs/vscode.d.ts#L11865-L11884)

-A `NotebookSerializer` is responsible for taking a serialized bytes of a notebook and deserializing those bytes into `NotebookData`, which contains list of Markdown and code cells.
+A `NotebookSerializer` is responsible for taking the serialized bytes of a notebook and deserializing those bytes into `NotebookData`, which contains list of Markdown and code cells.
 It is responsible for the opposite conversion as well: taking `NotebookData` and converting the data into serialized bytes to be saved.

 Samples: